top of page

 You're Unethical.
 But We Won't Say Why.

-In September 2024, three months after I received the complaint resolution letter from RESP-FIT regarding Rebekah McCutcheon, I received another email from Mark Reggers and the AIOH Ethics Committee regarding the same complaint.
+In September 2024—three months after RESP-FIT told me my complaint about Rebekah was closed—I got another email from Mark Reggers and the AIOH Ethics Committee.

-Policy or not, accusing someone of being unethical without explaining why nor giving them a chance to respond isn’t just unprofessional, it’s a failure of basic fairness and due process.
+Policy or not, accusing someone of being unethical without explaining why or giving them a chance to respond isn’t just unprofessional, it’s a failure of basic fairness and due process.

 I was not happy (to say the least) with how I was treated by RESP-FIT and the AIOH, but, once again, I decided to drop it and move on because the whole thing was mentally and emotionally exhausting.